RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

     For help migrating to the LDAP-based mechanism, see [Migrate to role-based LDAP]({{<relref "/rs/security/ldap/migrate-to-role-based-ldap.md">}}).

-- Following the EOL declaration of Open stack swift, it was removed as a target for backup and export.
+- [OpenStack Object Storage](https://wiki.openstack.org/wiki/Swift) ("Swift") has reached end-of-life.
+Consequently, you can no longer use ObjectStack Swift as a target for database backup or export operations.

 ## Features and enhancements

 ### Internode encryption

-Internode encryption (INE) encrypts all communication between nodes in a cluster; it is available for the control plan and the data plane:
+Internode encryption (INE) encrypts all communication between nodes in a cluster; it is available for the control plan and the data plane, as shown in the following diagram.

 {{<image filename="images/rs/internode-encryption.png" alt="This diagram shows how internode encryption secures communication on the control plane and the dataplane." >}}{{< /image >}}